-Do you ever wake up and think you don’t quite cut it as an artist?
-That just maybe you aren’t the real deal and you’ve been fooling yourself, and the world, all this time?
-You’re suffering from IMPOSTER SYNDROME!
+Do you ever wake up and think you don’t quite cut it as an artist and that you aren’t the real deal?
+This is how to overcome self-doubt for artists and deal with imposter syndrome.

-Artists overcome imposter syndrome by being open and sharing their experiences.
-Artists must be transparent with no pretensions and no trade secrets.
-Above all, an artist must be genuine, not the best.
+Artists overcome self-doubt and imposter syndrome by being open and sharing their experiences with others.
+Artists must be transparent, authentic, and genuine, with no pretensions.
+Above all, they should seek out good company for mutual support.

 Does this sound familiar?